rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/l2_module_test_specification.md

 |Test Case ID|004|

 **Pre-Conditions :**
--  There should be one `HDMI` `CEC` enabled device connected via HDMI
+-  There should be any one of the `HDMI` `CEC` enabled device connected via HDMI

 **Dependencies :** N/A